Spencer Steer Player Props: Reds vs. Dodgers

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 62 hits, batting .288 this season with 26 extra-base hits.
+- Steer leads Cincinnati with 63 hits and an OBP of .368 this season.

-- Among qualified hitters in MLB play, he ranks 29th in batting average, 35th in on-base percentage, and 30th in slugging.
+- He ranks 25th in batting average, 22nd in on base percentage, and 29th in slugging among qualifying hitters in MLB action.

-- Steer has picked up a hit in 66.7% of his 57 games this season, with more than one hit in 31.6% of those games.
+- Steer has picked up a hit in 39 of 58 games this year, with multiple hits 18 times.

+- Steer has an RBI in 23 of 58 games this year, with multiple RBI in eight of them.

-- He has scored in 49.1% of his games this year, with more than one run scored in 5.3%.
+- He has scored in 50.0% of his games this season, with two or more runs scored in 6.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.